Followers

 Who were his Lieutenants?

-It is not surprising that the selection of Washington’s subordinate generals and senior staff officers led to political maneuvering as delegates sought appointments for favorite sons.
-On 17 June Congress elected Artemas Ward and Charles Lee as the first and second major generals, and Horatio Gates as the Adjutant General.
-A few days later two more major generals were appointed: Philip Schuyler, a New York delegate with close ties to Washington, and another French and Indian war hero, Israel Putnam.
-The brigadier generals came next.
-Congress appointed these in proportion to the number of men contributed by each colony and followed the recommendations of the colony's delegates in the actual selection.
-Congress, however, created problems by ignoring seniority and status.
+It is not surprising that the selection of Washington’s subordinate generals and senior staff officers led to political maneuvering as delegates sought appointments for their favorite sons.
+On June 17, Congress elected Artemas Ward and Charles Lee as the first and second major generals, respectively, and Horatio Gates as the Adjutant General.
+A few days later, two more major generals were appointed: Philip Schuyler, a New York delegate with close ties to Washington, and Israel Putnam, another hero of the French and Indian War.
+The brigadier generals followed.
+Congress appointed them in proportion to the number of men contributed by each colony, adhering to the recommendations of the colony's delegates for the actual selection.
+However, Congress created problems by ignoring seniority and status.

 Artemas Ward